HKalsule/Java_ConceptualUnderstanding/README.md

 - Logical AND (`&&`)
 - Logical OR (`||`)
 - Logical NOT (`!`)
-Displays how logical expressions evaluate when combining boolean values.
+Displays how logical expressions evaluate with boolean values.

 ---